AndyFedus/fh-campaign/README.md

   - Requires Sled
   - Unlocks 80 (requires calendar)
   - Was unlocked from job posting (town guard upgrade)
+- 90 - Frozen Treasure - Seek golden wristbands like the ones we saw on a mummy
+ - Region: Biting Sea
+ - Unlocks 91 (linked and must be played next)
+ - Was unlocked from job posting (town guard upgrade)
 - 99 - Prison Break - Accept the job posting of an elderly Orchid
   - Unlocks 100
   - Was unlocked from job posting (town guard upgrade)